andresserranodev/andresserranodev/README.md

 I'm passionate about continuous learning and unlearning to improve, fix, and create all kinds of things.
 I have been a mobile application developer since 2013.
 I have worked in Java and Kotlin on native Android apps (I'm a fan of Kotlin).

-I have followed Scrum, EX, kanban,  and good development practices such as SOLID, Clean Code, and Clean Architecture C.I and C.D.
+I have followed Scrum, XP, kanban,  and good development practices such as SOLID, Clean Code, and Clean Architecture C.I and C.D.

 I love mentoring people, photography 📷 , motorcycles 🏍️ and running 🏃‍♂️